awsdocs/amazon-s3-userguide/doc_source/example-bucket-policies-vpc-endpoint.md

 ## Restricting access to a specific VPC<a name="example-bucket-policies-restrict-access-vpc"></a>

 You can create a bucket policy that restricts access to a specific VPC by using the `aws:SourceVpc` condition\.
 This is useful if you have multiple VPC endpoints configured in the same VPC, and you want to manage access to your Amazon S3 buckets for all of your endpoints\.
-The following is an example of a policy that allows VPC `vpc-111bbb22` to access `awsexamplebucket1` and its objects\.
+The following is an example of a policy that denies access to `awsexamplebucket1` and its objects from anyone outside VPC `vpc-111bbb22`\.
 The policy denies all access to the bucket if the specified VPC is not being used\.
+This statement does not grant access, for that you will need to add a separate Allow statement\.
 The `vpc-111bbb22` condition key does not require an ARN for the VPC resource, only the VPC ID\.

 **Important**
 Before using the following example policy, replace the VPC ID with an appropriate value for your use case\.
 Otherwise, you won't be able to access your bucket\.